-A/C # TITLE EXPLANATION 76 Construction Contracts Project construction, including site preparation costs, performed by an outside contractor.
-80 Self-Insured Losses Insurance losses paid through the City's Risk Management Program or those losses not covered by existing policies or not collectible because of deductible limits.
-82 Interest Expense Interest charges on all types of indebtedness (bonds, loans, notes).
-84 Capital Fund Contribution Contribution from an operating fund to the Capital Project Fund to support capital improvement projects.
-86 General City Charges Charges made by the General Fund to one of the other operating funds for services rendered by agencies or units which are financed from the General Fund.
-87 Transfer to Pension Fund Amount to be paid by the City to the various pension funds toward the unfunded pension liability as collected under ACT205.
-This account does not include employee or other contributions to Pension Funds.
-88 Interfund Transfers Amounts appropriated for transfer between budgetary funds.
+A/C # TITLE EXPLANATION 84 Capital Fund Contribution Contribution from an operating fund to the Capital Project Fund to support capital improvement projects.
+85 Auto Losses Auto Loss account used by the Risk Fund 86 General City Charges Charges made by the General Fund to one of the other operating funds for services rendered by agencies or units which are financed from the General Fund.
+87 Professional Losses Lawsuit settlements 88 Interfund Transfers Amounts appropriated for transfer between budgetary funds.
 89 Pension - Additional POB Additional payment to the Pension Fund or the Pension Obligation Bonds.
 90 Refunds Refunds of overpayments, duplicate payments, and other authorized refunds.
-91 Arbitrage Rebate Penalty incurred for excess interest received on bond funds not expended within federally specified limits.
-92 Minimum Charge Rebates Amounts paid to qualified senior citizens pursuant to enabling legislation.
-98 Debt Principal Scheduled payments of principal on all debt obligations.
+91 Arbitrage Rebate Penalty incurred for excess interest received on bond funds 92 Minimum Charge Rebates For senior citizens 98 Debt Principal Scheduled payments of principal on all debt obligations.